-I’ll be the first to admit, I love learning new ways to become more productive and it seems to be a popular topic these days.
-From Inc.com to Entrepreneur.com, there has been a recent surge in the number of articles aiming to help small business owners improve their productivity.
+Learning new ways to become more productive is a popular topic these days.
+From Inc.com to Entrepreneur.com, there has been a recent surge in the number of articles about productivity tips for small business owners.

 1. Get out of the way of your sales team

-Let’s say you work for a distribution company and offer different deals to different buyers.
-If you’re the business owner or operations manager you can become the bottleneck of sales approvals.
-But, if you have a discounting spectrum or equation, you can create automated safeguards in your CRM for your sales team to work within, like Dean Markley did within Method.
-With your custom safeguards in place, your sales team can send out offers and begin processing orders within the parameters you set, but significantly quicker.
+Using a discounting spectrum or equation, you can create automated safeguards in your CRM for your sales team to work within.
+With your custom safeguards in place, your sales team can send out offers and begin processing orders within the parameters you set and significantly quicker.

 2. Write on the walls